 In many professional service practices the nature of competition depends on word of mouth, because advertising is not completely accepted.
 Is there price competition between accountants, doctors, and lawyers?
 How do people choose travel agencies or florists for weddings?
 Why does someone hire one landscape architect over another?
 Why choose Starbucks, a national brand, over the local coffee house?
 All of this is the nature of competition.

 Do a very complete analysis of your main competitors.
-List the main competitors.
+Make a list, determining who your main competitors are.
 What are the strengths and weaknesses of each?
 Consider their products, pricing, reputation, management, financial position, channels of distribution, brand awareness, business development, technology, or other factors that you feel are important.
 In what segments of the market do they operate?
 What seems to be their strategy?
 How much do they impact your products, and what threats and opportunities do they represent?

 Like this article?
 Please share it: